Where to Find the Best Views in San Francisco

 What’s better than a view?
 A view with some bubbles!
 Top of the Mark sits on the 19th floor of the Intercontinental Mark Hopkins hotel.
 From this vantage point, you’ll have 360-degree views of the city and can glimpse the famous city skyline with the Golden Gate Bridge as a backdrop.

-Town House in San Francisco
+Stanford Court in San Francisco

 The swanky restaurant is open every day and offers scrumptious dinner and brunch bites including marinated olives, loaded crab nacho, and smores fondue.
 On weekends, treat yourself to a champagne brunch at a table next to the floor-to-ceiling windows surrounding the restaurant.